FedericoMainettiGambera/ADRENALINE-ing-sw-2019-MainettiGambera-Lerma-Muscarnera-/README.md

 <img src="https://github.com/FedericoMainettiGambera/ADRENALINE/blob/master/img/startClientscreenshotCLI.JPG" width="600">

+The CLI also will ask you if you want a bot to play instead of you (warning: it makes his moves really fast!).
+This option has been really useful to test the game during the development process.

 **UPDATE:**

 In Java 11, JavaFX was removed from the SDK.
 It is now in its own separate module, and if you want to use it in your application you will need to specifically include it or downgrade to an older sdk.